harshakns/harshakns.github.io/README.md

 # harshakns.github.io
-a snake game with options
+a snake game with options and
 theme inspired by monokai.